adam-p/markdown-here/README.md

 Writing email with code in it is pretty tedious.
 Writing Markdown with code in it is easy.
 I found myself writing email in Markdown in the Github in-browser editor, then copying the preview into email.
 This is a pretty absurd workflow, so I decided create a tool to write and render Markdown right in the email.

-To discover what can be done with Markdown in *Markdown Here*, check out the [Markdown Cheatsheet](//github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+To discover what can be done with Markdown in *Markdown Here*, check out the [Markdown Cheatsheet](//github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and the other [wiki pages](//github.com/adam-p/markdown-here/wiki).

 <sup>&dagger;: And Google Groups posts, and Wordpress posts, and Evernote notes, and Postbox!
 [See details](#compatibility).</sup>
 <sup>&Dagger;: And TeX mathematical formulae!</sup>